 - Because of the different ingredients and types of grapes, there is a more acidic taste to the wine.

-- However, there is not nearly as much Oak taste nodes as you might expect from wine with the list of ingredients such as this.
+- However, there is not nearly as many Oak taste nodes as you might expect from the wine with the list of ingredients such as this.
 Malbec wine is normally only aged for nine months or less, which does not allow the oak flavor to permeate within the wine.

 With Malbec Wine, it typically pairs best with food that typically has more eclectic tastes, like certain flavors of cheese and mushrooms, as well as thinner meat.
 If you are going to serve heavy foods, this more than likely is not the right wine for you; however, the lighter and more diverse the food selection, the greater the probability that Malbec wine will go very nicely with your meal.
 We hope you give a bottle of Malbec a chance soon, and when you do, please let us know what you paired it with, and how it tasted!